 What mum doesn’t love a family meal outside?
-There’s always way less mess to clear up (your pet dog, magpies or kookaburras will do that for you) and it makes a nice change of scenery from the same-old dinner table.
+There’s always way less mess to clear up (your pet dog, magpies or kookaburras will do that for you) and it makes a nice change of scenery from the same old dinner table.
 Outdoor picnics are great with little ones too – you can even make a cute game out of it and bring the teddies along for a fun alfresco tea party.
-Fruit like watermelons and cherries are also now in season which are perfect for eating outdoors to avoid sticky hands inside!
+Fruit like watermelons and cherries will start appearing in the shops again and are perfect for eating outdoors to avoid sticky hands inside!

 4. Easier toilet training

 It’s a known fact that toilet training is much easier in the warmer months.
 The main reasons for this are that you can let them run around naked or in their undies, which is easier for them when they need to get on the potty, and it’s less of a hassle to clean up any messy disasters (particularly if they’re spending more time outside and don’t have as many clothes on that could get soiled in the process).